rpereyra14/k_mean/README.md

 Motivation:

 + A cool application of this dimensionality reduction technique is the concept of eigenfaces, where a human face is reduced to a linear combination of a sample of faces.
-This is mechanism through which face recognition algorithms work.
+This is a mechanism through which face recognition algorithms work.

 Overview: